 What is enterprise risk management?

-Enterprise risk management spans different types of risk in an enterprise, including governance, risk and compliance (GRC), and cybersecurity.
-However, beyond and within those risk types are more specific forms of risks such as the following:
+Enterprise risk management spans different types of risk in an enterprise, including cybersecurity risks and issues related to governance, risk and compliance (GRC) initiatives.
+Examples of the specific forms of risks often addressed in ERM programs include the following:

-- operational risk (supply chain, business continuity, IT system failure, workforce issues, health and safety);
+- Operational risk related to areas such as supply chain management, business continuity, IT system failure, personnel issues, and workplace health and safety.

-- financial risks (revenue loss, cost overruns, regulatory fines, legal dispute settlements, assets, debts, insurability); and
+- Financial risk, such as lost revenue, cost overruns, regulatory fines, legal dispute settlements, debts and insurance costs.

-While the above list is not exhaustive, it doesn't take much imagination to see that the various risk functions overlap.
-The only way to understand their interconnections is to have a committee of people representing the different risk types, working together to identify risks and mapping them out so that the totality of potential risks can be understood better as well as the impacts of specific events and decisions.
+While the above list isn't exhaustive, it doesn't take much imagination to see that the various risk management functions overlap.
+The only way to understand their interconnections is to have a committee of people representing the different risk owners (i.e., corporate executives and business managers who are accountable for managing particular risks).
+The ERM committee or team works together to identify risks and map them out so the totality of potential risks as well as the impacts of specific business events and decisions can be understood better.

-What are the major differences between traditional and enterprise risk management?
+What are the differences between traditional and enterprise risk management?

-Siloed vs. holistic.
-Organizations with traditional risk functions still have other risk functions in the organization, but they tend not to work together because each area "owns" its risk.
-Given the interconnectedness of risks, irrespective of their type, a siloed approach does not manage some types of risks well, if at all.
+Organizations with traditional risk management functions often have multiple risk initiatives that tend to not work together because each business area separately "owns" its risk, without a unifying central structure.
+Given the interconnectedness of many business risks, a siloed approach doesn't manage some types of risks well, if at all.

 Operating in silos also means there's a lack of understanding of the potential upstream and downstream effects of risk.
 For example, a cybersecurity breach isn't just a security problem because it could also include compliance, financial, operational, legal and reputational risks.